BenAcord/AutoRpt/README.md

 ---

+## Upgrade
+If you have a clone or release pre-v1.1.3, do these two steps.
+This will update your home directory config.toml with the latest values.

+(1) `git pull` to get the latest code.
+(2) run `autorpt upgrade` after pulling the latest from the repo.

 ## Install
 A work-in-progress shell script is included which is intended to automate the dependencies and setup.
 The example here uses /opt as AutoRpt's install home.